COSC3020/fibonacci-invariants-aijun-hall-uwyo/README.md

 An invariant for my recursive implementation of `fib()` could be that every single element `n` in the computed array `prev_fib_array` should be larger than the `n` element before it AFTER index 2.
 In other words, all elements in `prev_fib_array` should always be sorted in order from least at index 0, to largest at index -1.

-In the above table, after index 2, all values are sorted in order ascending to the right.
-Therefore at the current recursive call, if we get an array that is not sorted, and has elements out of order such as `[0, 1, 1, 3, 2]` then something is incorrect.
-We know the function is correctly executing within the recursive iterations, and at the end when the recursion is done, partially by the fact that the elements are in ascending sorted order.
+However simply observing the values are in ascending order does not fully prove correctness.
+What truly matters is that each new `fib(n)` is the correctly calculated sum value of the two immediately preceding values, `fib(n-1)` and `fib(n-2)`.
+Checking for ascending order helps detect obvious errors, such as if a later fibonacci number somehow ends up smaller than a previous one, but to confirm every computed value of `fib(n)` is correct, we also rely on the fact that every element in `prev_fib_array` is derived by adding the two previous elements.

 Referenced geeksforgeeks' website on fibonacci recursion: https://www.geeksforgeeks.org/program-for-nth-fibonacci-number/#naive-approach-using-recursion-o2n-time-and-on-space